Azure/maximo/src/azure/README.md

 # AutoOCP

-### Updating cloud init file
+## Updating cloud init file (Optional)

+Modifying the cloud-init file will allow you to add additional customizations to your deployment that are not available in the `parameters.json` file.

-After updating the cloud init file, you will need to turn it in a string to load into the `cloudInitData` variable inside of the sidecar.bicep file.
+After updating the cloud init file, you will need to turn it in a string to load into the `cloudInitData` variable inside of the jumpbox.bicep file.
 Prepare the string:

 ```bash
 awk -v ORS='\\n' '1' cloud-init.yaml
 ```

+After updating the parameter, you will need to escape the apostrophes in the string with a preceding `\'` .

-### Preparing to deploy
+## Preparing to deploy

-You will need a DNS Zone that can be accessed by the openshift installer.
+You will need a public DNS Zone that can be accessed by the OpenShift installer.
 During deployment, you will be prompted for the following:

 - Client Id
 - Client Secret